metamn/react/content/blog/consistent-web-user-interfaces/index.md

 They &mdash; React, Angular, Vue, Svelte and co. &mdash; follow and enhance the W3c web component model.
 They wrap CSS and HTML into JavaScript ensuring all parts of the web stack is programmable.

-With programmability comes uniformity and scalability.
+With programmability comes consistency and scalability.

 ## API